tommyvange/bentopdf/SECURITY.md

 If you encounter permission issues:

-1. **Check file ownership**: Ensure all application files are owned by the bentopdf user
+1. **Check file ownership**: Ensure all application files are owned by the nginx user
-2. **Verify UID/GID**: Make sure the configured IDs don't conflict with host system
-3. **Directory permissions**: Ensure nginx can write to log and cache directories
+2. **Verify PID directory**: Ensure `/etc/nginx/tmp/` directory exists and is writable
+3. **Port binding**: Ensure port 8080 is available and not blocked by firewall

 ### Migration from Root

 If migrating from a root-based setup:

-1. Update your Dockerfile to use the new non-root configuration
+1. Update your Dockerfile to use nginx-unprivileged base image
+2. Change port mappings from 80 to 8080 in all configurations
+3. Update nginx.conf to use `/etc/nginx/tmp/nginx.pid` for PID file
-2. Rebuild your images with the new security settings
+4. Rebuild your images with the new security settings
-3. Update your deployment configurations (Kubernetes, Docker Compose, etc.)
+5. Update your deployment configurations (Kubernetes, Docker Compose, etc.)
-4. Test thoroughly in a staging environment
+6. Test thoroughly in a staging environment